robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 ### The US foreign diplomacy's failure

-Is it surpringin?
+Is it surprising?
 Not at all, because like in the far-west those who do not have a gun or are ready to use it in defending their own self-interests were at the mercy of the others.
-I think that native americans confined to reserves can tell you about it in a pretty convincing way.
+I think that native Americans confined to reserves can tell you about it in a pretty convincing way.
 So, the Iran crisis is nothing else than another chapter of the poker-face-as-diplomacy combined with winning-card-or-gun-duel as a universal negotiation strategy.

 Trump saying that Spain will pay double tariff because they did not sign for the military expenditure increase, is a pretty clear example of this posture.
-And again, it is not a Trump fault, instead thanks to Trump finally we see in plain view what it was the US foreign posture since Wolfowitz doctrine has been officially adopted (1992).
-Trump might wish to replace the doctrine but I would not succeed unless he clearly shows what Wolfowitz idea is working in the real-world.
+And again, it is not a Trump fault.
+On the opposite, thanks to Trump finally we see in plain view what was the  US foreign posture since the Wolfowitz doctrine has been officially adopted (1992).
+Trump might wish to replace the doctrine but he would not succeed unless he clearly shows what the Wolfowitz idea is working in the real-world.

 We all need to expose how much wrong things are before asking others to accept to change them.
 False.
-Nobody requires an authorisation to change wrong things, not even other people's acceptance.
+Nobody requires an authorization to change wrong things, not even other people's acceptance.
 Within the above conceptual framework, anyone who has the power to do a change, they are automagically authorised.
 In a world of lies, doing is the most revolutionary of oddities.
-However, Trump is a US president and he still needs to create the proper condition to defend his decision in front of the Congress and his nation.
+However, Trump is a US president and he still needs to create the proper conditions to defend his decision in front of the Congress and his nation.

 +